spex-xray/spex-help/source/models/pion.rst

 ..
 Warning:: This model is still under development and not all atomic data is fully updated.
-For instance, no cooling by collisional excitation for ions of the K- to Zn-isolelectronic sequences is taken into account yet.
+For instance, no cooling by collisional excitation for ions of the K- to Zn-isoelectronic sequences is taken into account yet.
 So use with care!

 ..
 Warning:: When setting up the model, be aware that the pion model is